Cholesterol - high; High cholesterol

 - Sweets, sugars: 5 or fewer servings per week (the fewer, the better)

-In addition, the American Heart Association also recommends eating 2 servings of fatty fish (such as salmon, herring, or lake trout) per week; holding sodium (salt, including salt already added to food) to less than 2,400 mg per day; and limiting alcohol intake to 1 drink a day for women and 2 for men.
+In addition, the AHA also recommends eating 2 servings of fatty fish (such as salmon, herring, or lake trout) per week; restricting sodium (salt, including salt already added to food) to less than 2,400 mg per day; and limiting alcohol intake to 1 drink a day for women and 2 for men.
 However, moderate alcohol consumption may help lower triglyceride levels and increase HDL levels.

 If your LDL cholesterol remains high, after changing your diet and exercise habits, your doctor may prescribe medications to lower it.
 If your cholesterol is very high (more than 200 mg/dL), you may start drug therapy at the same time you improve your diet and exercise habits.
 Drugs commonly used to treat high cholesterol include: